Share to: share facebook share twitter share wa share telegram print page

 Smith in uniform, 1861

 In the Mexican–American War, Smith served under General Zachary Taylor at the Battle of Palo Alto and the Battle of Resaca de la Palma.[5]
 He later served under General Winfield Scott and received brevet promotions to first lieutenant for Cerro Gordo and to captain for Contreras and Churubusco.
-His older brother, Ephraim Kirby Smith (1807–1847), who graduated from West Point in 1826 and was a captain in the regular army, served with him in the 5th U.S. Infantry in the campaigns with both Taylor and Scott.
+His older brother, Ephraim Kirby Smith (1807–1847), who was graduated from West Point in 1826 and was a captain in the regular army, served with him in the 5th U.S. Infantry in the campaigns with both Taylor and Scott.
 Ephraim died in 1847 from wounds suffered at the Battle of Molino del Rey.[9]

 After that war, Smith served as a captain (from 1855) in the 2nd U.S. Cavalry, primarily in Texas.
 From that year on through the war, Smith was accompanied by the youth Alexander Darnes, then 15, a mixed-race person enslaved by his family, who was forced to work as his valet until emancipation and who may have been his half-brother.[12][13]